trustgraph-ai/trustgraph/README.md

 ![architecture](architecture.png)

-A set of modules are executed which use Apache Pulsar as a pub/sub system.
-This means that Pulsar provides input the modules and accept output.

-Pulsar provides two types of connectivity:
+TrustGraph is designed to be modular to support as many Language Models and environments as possible.
+A natural fit for a modular architecture is to decompose functions into a set modules connected through a pub/sub backbone.
+[Apache Pulsar](https://github.com/apache/pulsar/) serves as this pub/sub backbone.
+Pulsar acts as the data broker managing inputs and outputs between modules.

+**Pulsar Workflows**:
-- For processing flows, Pulsar accepts the output of a processing module and queues it for input to the next module.
+- For processing flows, Pulsar accepts the output of a processing module and queues it for input to the next subscribed module.
 - For services such as LLMs and embeddings, Pulsar provides a client/server model.
 A Pulsar queue is used as the input to the service.
-When processed, the output is delivered to a separate queue so that the caller can collect the data.
+When processed, the output is then delivered to a separate queue where a client subscriber can request that output.

+:note
-All the code is bundled into a single Python package which can be used to use all the functionality.
-There is also a container image with the package installed which can be used to run everything.
+The entire architecture, the pub/sub backbone and set of modules, is bundled into a single Python.
+A container image with the package installed can also run the entire architecture.

 ## Included modules